MONARCH: Map of Need Aggregated Research Study

 The Data Challenge

 A wide range of agencies collect data on veterans, but limited connectivity between systems has hampered effective linkage.
-The process of almonisation, where multiple charities support the same individual, created significant risks of double counting, resulting in unreliable datasets and potential over-estimation of need.
+Within the sector, the practice of almonisation, where multiple charities may provide support to the same individual, introduces a significant risk of double counting.
+Without appropriate data aggregation, this can result in unreliable datasets and the potential over-estimation of need.

-MONARCH was developed to map Armed Forces charity provision across the UK at local, regional, and national levels — something never previously achieved.
+The MONARCH project was developed to map Armed Forces charity provision across the UK at local, regional, and national levels, something never previously achieved.
 The project had two key objectives:

 1